Classical period (music)

 The Classical period was an era of classical music between roughly 1750 and 1820.

-The Classical period falls between the Baroque and the Romantic periods.
-Classical music has a lighter, clearer texture than Baroque music, but a more sophisticated use of form.
+The classical period falls between the Baroque and Romantic periods.
 It is mainly homophonic, using a clear melody line over a subordinate chordal accompaniment, but counterpoint was by no means forgotten, especially in liturgical vocal music and, later in the period, secular instrumental music.
-It also makes use of style galant which emphasized light elegance in place of the Baroque's dignified seriousness and impressive grandeur.
-Variety and contrast within a piece became more pronounced than before and the orchestra increased in size, range, and power.
+It also makes use of style galant which emphasizes light elegance in place of the Baroque's dignified seriousness and impressive grandeur.
+Variety and contrast within a piece became more pronounced than before, and the orchestra increased in size, range, and power.

-The harpsichord was replaced as the main keyboard instrument by the piano (or fortepiano).
-Unlike the harpsichord, which plucks strings with quills, pianos strike the strings with leather-covered hammers when the keys are pressed, which enables the performer to play louder or softer (hence the original name "fortepiano," literally "loud soft") and play with more expression; in contrast, the force with which a performer plays the harpsichord keys does not change the sound.
+The harpsichord declined as the main keyboard instrument and was superseded by the piano (or fortepiano).
+Unlike the harpsichord, which plucks strings with quills, pianos strike the strings with leather-covered hammers when the keys are pressed, which enables the performer to play louder or softer (hence the original name "fortepiano", literally "loud soft") and play with more expression; in contrast, the force with which a performer plays the harpsichord keys does not change the sound.
 Instrumental music was considered important by Classical period composers.
-The main kinds of instrumental music were the sonata, trio, string quartet, quintet, symphony (performed by an orchestra) and the solo concerto, which featured a virtuoso solo performer playing a solo work for violin, piano, flute, or another instrument, accompanied by an orchestra.
-Vocal music, such as songs for a singer and piano (notably the work of Schubert), choral works, and opera (a staged dramatic work for singers and orchestra) were also important during this period.
+The main kinds of instrumental music were the sonata, trio, string quartet, quintet, symphony (performed by an orchestra), and the solo concerto, which featured a virtuoso solo performer playing a solo work for violin, piano, flute, or another instrument, accompanied by an orchestra.
+Vocal music, such as songs for a singer and piano (notably the work of Schubert), choral works, and opera (a staged dramatic work for singers and orchestra), was also important during this period.